scalawithcats/scala-with-cats/src/pages/functors/partial-unification.md

 However, earlier versions of the Scala compiler were not able to make this choice.
 This infamous limitation,
+known as [SI-2712][link-si2712],
+prevented the compiler "unifying" type constructors of different arities.
-known as [SI-2712][link-si2712], is now fixed.
+This compiler limitation is now fixed.
-However, the fix must be  disabled by default and must be enabled via `-Ypartial-unification`.
+However, in current versions of the Scala compiler the fix is disabled by default and must be enabled via the `-Ypartial-unification` feature flag.

 ### Left-to-Right Elimination